agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   :type representation: nn.Module
   :param mixer: The mixer for independent values.
   :type mixer: nn.Module
-  :param hidden_size: xxxxxx.
+  :param hidden_size: The sizes of the hidden layers.
-  :type hidden_size: xxxxxx
+  :type hidden_size: list
   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
   :param device: The calculating device.
   :type device: str

 .. py:function::
-  xuance.torch.policies.deterministic_marl.MixingQnetwork.forward(observation, agent_ids, *rnn_hidden, avail_actions)
+  xuance.torch.policies.deterministic_marl.MixingQnetwork.forward(observation, agent_ids, *rnn_hidden, avail_actions=None)

+  Processes the input observation using the representation module.
+  Concatenates the state and agent IDs.
+  Computes the Q-values using the evaluation Q-head.
+  Optionally masks unavailable actions.
+  Returns hidden states, greedy action, and Q-values.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type *rnn_hidden: Tensor
   :param avail_actions: The mask varibales for availabel actions.
-  :type avail_actions: Tensor
+  :type avail_actions: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the hidden states, greedy action, and Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic_marl.MixingQnetwork.target_Q(observation, agent_ids, *rnn_hidden)

+  Similar to the forward method but uses target networks.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type *rnn_hidden: Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the hidden states, and Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic_marl.MixingQnetwork.Q_tot(q, states)

+  Compute the total Q-values using the evaluation mixers.

-  :param q: xxxxxx.
+  :param q: The independent Q-values of n agents.
-  :type q: xxxxxx
+  :type q: torch.Tensor
-  :param states: xxxxxx.
+  :param states: The global states.
-  :type gstates: xxxxxx
+  :type states: torch.Tensor
-  :return: xxxxxx.
+  :return: The tutorial Q-values for the multi-agent team.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.deterministic_marl.MixingQnetwork.target_Q_tot(q, states)

+  Compute the total Q-values using the target mixers.

-  :param q: xxxxxx.
+  :param q: The independent Q-values of n agents.
-  :type q: xxxxxx
+  :type q: torch.Tensor
-  :param states: xxxxxx.
+  :param states: The global states.
-  :type gstates: xxxxxx
+  :type states: torch.Tensor
-  :return: xxxxxx.
+  :return: The tutorial Q-values for the multi-agent team.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.deterministic_marl.MixingQnetwork.copy_target()

-  :return: None.
-  :rtype: xxxxxx
+  Synchronize the target networks.

 .. py:class::
   xuance.torch.policies.deterministic_marl.Weighted_MixingQnetwork(action_space, n_agents, representation, mixer, ff_mixer, hidden_size, normalize, initialize, activation, device)

+  This class is an implementation of Weight QMIX algorithms.
+  It is an extention of the MixingQnetwork by introducing a centralized Q-value computation using a feedforward mixer.
+  It provides the necessary methods to calculate the Q-values for centralized evaluation and target networks.

   :param action_space: The action space of the environment.
   :type action_space: Space